Machi (shaman): Description

 Machiluwun is the ceremony to consecrate a new machi.
 The chosen child will live six months with a dedicated machi, where he or she learns the skills to serve as a machi.

 Role in Mapuche medicine

 The machi is a person of great wisdom and healing power, and is the main character of Mapuche medicine.
 Machis have detailed knowledge of medicinal herbs and other remedies, and are said to have the power of the spirits.
 In addition, it is claimed that machis have the ability to interpret dreams, called pewma in Mapudungun.
-Machis are also said to help communities identify witches or other individuals who are using supernatural powers to do harm.
+Machis are also said to help communities identify individuals who are using supernatural powers to do harm.
 Allegedly, Mapuche traditional medicine is gaining more acceptance within broader Chilean society.

 Gender

 Becoming a machi is a spiritual transformation that also fosters a place where people can flow between spectrums of gender.
 Within machi rituals and ceremonies, gender is fluid and dynamic.
 The majority of machi are female, but males can also be machis; the machi power is said to usually be passed down from the maternal grandmother.
 Gender is not determined by sex, as it typically is in Chilean society, but rather by identity and spirituality, and is ambiguous among machi.
 Some scholars have coined this as "cogender," which is a partly feminine and partly masculine identity.
 Most of this research has focused on males and femininity versus females and masculinity, but all forms of gender fluidity are present within machi culture.
 During some ceremonies, gender is transcended and transformed spiritually, where binaries between genders do not exist and new gender identities are explored.

 Within Mapuche culture, plants and spirits are given gender; these assigned genders are usually based upon perceptions of masculinity and femininity.
 As examples, Laurel is a feminine plant because it is regarded as soothing and soft, whereas Triwe is masculine because it has protective powers.
 These genders are fixed and do not change; machi, however, transcend static gender and dynamically flow between them.
 During healing ceremonies, machis can flow between male, female, and cogendered identities in order to balance the spirit of the person they are healing.
 As Shamans of the Foye Tree says, “Gender of spirits remain[s] permanent, whereas machi move between gender identities."
 This is because, in machi cosmology, the Nguchen, or the giver of life, is balanced by four identities: the man, the woman, the young man, and the young woman.
 During ceremonies, machis seek to embody some or all of these identities at different times in order to perform healing.
 When someone is sick, machis believe it is because the four identities are out of balance.
 Within Mapuche culture, there are “well defined notions of gender, but Machis are able to manipulate them."
 To the machi, gender exists in two realities that they are able to flow between freely: the earthly where gender is fixed, and the spiritual where gender is fluid.